← Back to Distinction 10

 Apparatus Criticus

 1. Mss. et ed.
 1 postulantibus, expunximus hic a Vat. additum enim.
-Mox post cognitio cod.
+Mox post cognitio eod.
 W addit boni. — Cfr. de hoc argumento August., IX. de Trin. c.
 10. n.
-15., ubi et ait: Verbum est... cum amore notitia.
+15. ubi et ait: Verbum est... cum amore notitia.

-On the testimony of the manuscripts and ed.
-1, we have here expunged enim, which the Vatican edition added.
-Shortly after, after cognitio, codex W adds boni. — Cf. on this argument Augustine, De Trinitate IX, c.
+The manuscripts and edition 1 [read] postulantibus; we have here expunged enim, added from the Vatican [edition].
+Then after cognitio the same codex W adds boni. — Cf. on this argument Augustine, On the Trinity IX, c.
 10, n.
-15, where he says: "Verbum est... cum amore notitia" (a word is knowledge with love).
+15, where he also says: The word is... knowledge together with love.

-From many manuscripts and ed.
-1 we have added omnia. — On this proposition see further below d.
+From many manuscripts and edition 1 we have added omnia. — On this proposition see further below, d.
 18, q.
 1.

 3. Vers.
 22.